mariusrubo/Unity-StoreDataOnServer/README.md

-# Unity-StoreDataOnServer
-An example on how to store data from within a Unity game on your server

 # Motivation
 Psychological studies are often conducted over the internet.
 For questionnaire studies and experiments using PsychoPy, there exist a variety of services that will host your study and store data for you.
 However, when conducting a study using a Unity game, to my knowledge there exists no such service and one needs to host and collect data using one’s own server.
 This project gives a basic example on how to do this.